charvolant/de-calixtinus/doc/CAMINO.md

   nasty part of the route for some reason or other and use it to influence the planner.
   For example, out of two routes, the most direct passes though a particularly miserable industrial area.
-* `notes` Allow you to add comments about the leg.
+* `description` Allow you to add additional description to the leg.

 ## Routes